jyl0725/kickSeries-frontend-/README.md

 ## Built with

-<b>Built With </b>
 * React
 * Redux
+* React-Sketch

 ## Features

-HTML5 Canvas for user to design their drawing based on their role.
+* HTML5 Canvas for user to design their drawing based on their role.
-ActionCable(Web Socket) to broadcast drawing/color results on user project page.
+* ActionCable(Web Socket) to broadcast drawing/color results on user project page.